Jump to a category:

 What's the history of LifeWise?

 A: Founded in 2018, LifeWise Academy is a division of Stand For Truth, an event-based nonprofit ministry with a mission to reach public school students.
 The creation of LifeWise was inspired by an RTRI program in Van Wert, OH, which boasts a 95% participation rate among public elementary school students.
 Stand For Truth and the Van Wert Released Time program teamed up to create LifeWise Academy, launching the first two LifeWise programs in the fall of 2019.
-As of 2021, LifeWise is serving more than two dozen school districts.
+LifeWise Academy will be serving 125 schools this year.